stevenelson35/stevenelson35.github.io/_posts/2024-05-12-linda-leu-day.md

 ![Tree]({{ site.pics_url }}20240512_194128.jpg)

-Most pictures I have of Linda and Camilla are of them walking away from me, like this:
+Most pictures I have of Linda and Camilla are of them walking away from me, like this.

 ![Linda and Camilla Walking]({{ site.pics_url }}20240512_212353.jpg)